Electromagnetic Navigation Bronchoscopy - CAM 701122

 Clinical Context and Therapy Purpose

-The purpose of using ENB with flexible bronchoscopy in individuals who have lung tumors requiring placement of fiducial markers when flexible bronchoscopy alone or with endobronchial ultrasound are inadequate to place the markers near the pulmonary lesion(s) to provide a treatment option that is an alternative to or an improvement on existing therapies.
+The purpose of using ENB with flexible bronchoscopy in individuals who have lung tumors requiring placement of fiducial markers when flexible bronchoscopy alone or with endobronchial ultrasound are inadequate to place the markers near the pulmonary lesion(s) s to provide a treatment option that is an alternative to or an improvement on existing therapies.

 The following PICO was used to select literature to inform this review.